 Online security should be a top priorityIn many ways, technology has made our lives much easier.
 But it's also opened up new avenues of attack for fraudsters, scammers and ID thieves.
-At Westerly Community Credit Union, we want to help you recognize the many ways lawbreakers attempt to gain access to your money and personal information.
-Please follow these simple steps while using WCCU's eBanking, the internet and email.
+At Westerly Community Credit Union, we want to help you recognize the many ways they may attempt to gain access to your money and personal information.
+We provide some of the top scams, tips and information regarding WCCU's eBanking, internet and email security below.

 WCCU is one of many credit unions nationwide taking a stand to protect the elderly from financial abuse.
 Click here to visit CU Senior Safeguard, an online, educational program developed to fight the financial scams and fraud being perpetrated against the elderly.

 - If you think you might be a victim of identity theft, we've prepared a checklist of steps you can take to safeguard your finances and begin repairing the damage.